LeAnThuyen/MicroservicesLearning/README.md

 - Learn more about Entity Framework core : https://www.entityframeworktutorial.net/code-first/what-is-code-first.aspx (Highly Recomment use Fluent API -> Code Firt -> DatabaseFirst)
 # Tana when the king is back - killin it

+# More than about Dotnet Ef
+- dotnet ef migrations add {Name of Migration} to create new migration
+- dotnet ef database update to update latest migration version that you wanna migrate.